Weightlifting: Weightlifting for strength, health, and appearance

-Notably, weightlifting purely to develop physical strength can lead to the development of a very different body type than weightlifting for bodybuilding, with powerlifters and Olympic weightlifters tending to have endo-mesomorphic bodies, and bodybuilders tending to be more mesomorphic.
+Weightlifting purely to develop physical strength can lead to the development of a very different body type than weightlifting for bodybuilding, with powerlifters and Olympic weightlifters tending to have endo-mesomorphic bodies, and bodybuilders tending to be more mesomorphic.
 The two main methods of weight lifting to build strength and muscle mass are hypertrophy and overload.
 Training for muscle size is usually done by achieving hypertrophy which is training with a lighter weight at higher volume or more repetitions.
 Muscle size increases due to metabolic fibers that result in visible muscle mass growth.
 Training muscles to build strength is typically achieved by the overload method.
 Overload involves training with increasing weight at each set.
 It can also mean increasing volume of repetitions at the same weight for each set.
-Both overload methods are optimal for building muscle mass and strength, however, lifting heavy weights at a lower volume or less repetitions is very optimal for building strength.
+Both overload methods are optimal for building muscle mass and strength, however, lifting heavy weights at a lower volume or less repetitions is optimal for building strength.

 It has historically been observed that weightlifting both for health and for appearance is substantially more common among men than among women.
 A primary reason for this dichotomy has been a desire among women to avoid developing an appearance that is perceived as physically masculine, with a consequent focus on aerobic exercises over weightlifting activities.
 Another factor that has been suggested is that women who are interested in lifting weights tend to be uncomfortable in spaces dominated by men, which has been observed to cause women who do want to lift weights to take weights from the weight room to another part of the gym to work out, therefore using smaller weights and for shorter times.
-The prevelance of males in weightlifting is reinforced by marketing that depicts weightlifting as a primarily male activity.
+The prevalence of males in weightlifting is reinforced by marketing that depicts weightlifting as a primarily male activity.
+In recent times however, the practice of bodybuilding has become more feminized.
+Some gyms have reported that the female percentage of their clientele has risen to over 50%.
+A new common trend among women is the replacement of cardio regimes with weightlifting for several reasons such as pursuing their idea of a perfect body, female empowerment, and plain enjoyment.

+Weightlifter injuries

+Weightlifters are prone to various injuries, and understanding common lifting weights injuries is crucial for the prevention and effective management of the risk of injury.
+A study found that the most common weightlifting injuries (64.8%) occurred in the back (especially the lower back), knees, and shoulders.